collective/collective.developermanual/source/misc/annotations.rst

 Introduction
 ============

-Annotations is conflict-free way to stick attributes on arbitary Python objects.
+Annotations is conflict-free way to stick attributes on arbitrary Python objects.

 Plone uses annotations for: